 Looking for healthy breakfast recipes that don’t taste like health food?
-Begin the New Year with healthier habits, starting with the most important meal of the day.
+Begin the New Year with healthier habits starting with healthy, filling breakfast ideas to revamp the most important meal of the day.

 Breakfast can often be an afterthought for moms.
 For me, I focus on the coffee and getting out the door on time – and many days that’s about it.

 But when I do take the time for a healthy breakfast, I feel so much better throughout the day.